Jacek-Kapral/DigiSpark_Pseudo2FKey/README.md

 ---
 > [!WARNING]
-> I'll point the obvious right away__: This is not a secure solution and is intended to use at home.
+> I'll point the obvious right away: This is not a secure solution and is intended to use at home.
 > I'm very aware that passwords are <u>not</u> stored in a secure way, besides, using the thingy reveals stored
 > passwords.
 > The idea is to *lessen the burden* of using password manager secured with complicated password.